-The objective will be to provide countries who are considering conducting their own national PF risk assessment, as well as practitioners working on the subject of countering PF, insights into the PF risk assessment process.
+The objective is to provide countries who are considering conducting their own national PF risk assessment, as well as practitioners working on the subject of countering PF, insights into the PF risk assessment process.

-The discussion will feature representatives of financial intelligence units from a number of jurisdictions that have undertaken an assessment of their PF risk – including the United States, South Africa and Gibraltar.
+The discussion features representatives of financial intelligence units from a number of jurisdictions that have undertaken an assessment of their PF risk – including the United States, South Africa and Gibraltar.

 - Edgar Lopez, Director, Financial Intelligence Unit, Gibraltar

 - Lize van Schoor, Senior Legal and Policy Advisor, Financial Intelligence Centre, South Africa

 This event is chaired by Darya Dolzikova, Research Analyst, Counter-Proliferation Finance, RUSI.